 Claudia’s battle is not only against the ambiguous motives of her parents but also against the biases of a broad spectrum legal system.

-On the one hand, the legal order (in principle) wishes to try only those fit to fully understand and participate in the process of justice; on the other hand, in practice, it is human beings, full of foibles and prejudices, who are empowered to
+On the one hand, the legal order (in principle) wishes to try only those fit to fully understand and participate in the process of justice; on the other hand, in practice, it is human beings, full of foibles and prejudices, who are empowered to decide on fitness.

 Claudia is decidedly unconventional.
 She is a middle-class, well-educated woman who has not only made a “deviant” career choice but who has also demonstrated herself capable of punching out her parents’ lawyer in rejecting their self-serving “protection”.